-Students can make payments to an Open Campus designated bank if you reside in Belize, Montserrat, Jamaica or Trinidad and Tobago where the local bank will vary or via the online payment system.
+Students can make payments to a Global Campus designated bank if you reside in Anguilla, Belize, Grenada, Dominica, Montserrat, St. Vincent, Jamaica or Trinidad and Tobago where the local bank will vary or via the online payment system.
 The instructions for the latter are available after online registration.
 This option is not available to international students.
 All students who opt to make their payment at the bank should complete the appropriate bank voucher, available from your Site, ensuring that you include your student ID number and take the voucher together with the fee assessment invoice to the nearest designated bank, to make your payment.
 At certain Sites, you may also make your payment at a designated cashier.
 Please note however that this facility is not available at all Sites and you should make an enquiry before attempting to use this method of payment.